Flag

 World Bank: Control of Corruption Percentile Rank 90

-Barbados has laws against official corruption, which are generally enforced, but the Prevention of Corruption Act enacted in 2012 has not been put into effect.
+Barbados has laws against official corruption, but the Prevention of Corruption Act enacted in 2012 has not been put into effect.
 The Integrity of Public Life Bill was passed in 2023 but remains unproclaimed.
-The government aims to enhance transparency by creating a public investment dashboard and an independent statistics authority, while a former government minister was convicted of money laundering related to bribery in Barbados.
+The government plans to enhance transparency through a public investment dashboard and the establishment of an independent statistics authority, while also addressing past corruption cases, including the conviction of a former minister for money laundering.

 Economy

-The economy of Barbados is approximately $6.4 billion, making it the largest in the Eastern Caribbean.
-The country faces challenges such as supply-chain delays and rising consumer prices due to global events, but the IMF projects a growth of 3.7% by the end of 2024.
-The services sector, particularly in tourism and international financial services, holds significant growth potential, while the government is also prioritizing renewable energy and climate resilience initiatives.
+Barbados has an economy valued at approximately $6.4 billion, making it the largest in the Eastern Caribbean.
+The country is facing challenges such as supply-chain delays and rising food and fuel prices, but the International Monetary Fund (IMF) projects a growth rate of 3.7% by the end of 2024.
+The services sector, particularly in tourism and international financial services, is identified as having significant growth potential.

 Barbados has a welcoming investment climate, actively encouraging foreign direct investment (FDI) through its agency, Invest Barbados, which promotes key sectors such as niche tourism, international financial services, and renewable energy.
-The legal framework supports foreign ownership without restrictions, and the government facilitates investment through transparent processes and various incentives, particularly in emerging sectors.
-Additionally, Barbados has established bilateral investment treaties with several countries, enhancing its attractiveness as an investment destination.
+The legal framework supports foreign ownership without restrictions, and the government facilitates the investment process, ensuring transparency and providing customized support for investors.
+Additionally, Barbados has established various bilateral treaties to enhance its investment appeal, although it lacks a bilateral investment treaty with the United States.

 Floating Section Image